withastro/astro/packages/integrations/markdoc/README.md

 #### Render Markdoc tags as Astro components

 You may also configure [Markdoc tags](https://markdoc.dev/docs/tags) that map to components.
-You can configure a new tag from your `astro.config` like so, passiing the uppercase component name as the `render` prop:
+You can configure a new tag from your `astro.config` using the `tags` attribute.

 ```js